 5. Recent findings have shown genetic and neurological factors contribute to fluency disorder.

 - Studies have found three likely causative gene mutations linked to stuttering (Drayna & Kang, 2011).

 - Children who stutter (ages 3 to 9 years) have shown physical differences in the brain that affect speech fluency (Chang & Zhu, 2013).

-7. Treatment for fluency disorder is highly individualized and requires a thorough assessment that includes speech fluency, language factors, emotional/attitudinal components, and the impact that stuttering has on an individual’s life.
+6. Treatment for fluency disorder is highly individualised and requires a thorough assessment that includes speech fluency, language factors, emotional/attitudinal components, and the impact that stuttering has on an individual’s life.